 The "valentine" opening credits seen in syndication were *not* the original opening credits.
 When the series originally aired on CBS, the credits featured animated stick figures of Lucille Ball and Desi Arnaz along with the sponsor's product - Phillip Morris cigarettes, for instance.
 The "valentine" credits were added when CBS began rerunning the series in 1958.

-Three "flashback" episodes were shown during the period when Lucille Ball was recovering after giving birth to Desi Arnaz Jr..
-These episodes were filmed in advance after Ball found out she was pregnant.
+Three "flashback" episodes, that were shown during the period when Lucille Ball was recovering after giving birth to Desi Arnaz Jr..
+These episodes were filmed in advance after Lucille Ball found out she was pregnant.

 Ethel was from Albuquerque, New Mexico and her father ran the candy store.
 Also, one of her neighbors was Betty Ramsey, who would later become a neighbor of Ethel's and Lucy's when they moved to Connecticut in the final season.